 3. We use technology to enhance social interaction, not replace it.
-We may need to track the frequency and type of interactions we have with others.
-For example, I might track my contact with a friend on a calendar and note whether it was an in-person meeting, a telephone call, an email, text, or video meeting.
-Then, I might determine what form of contact is now appropriate based on that information.
+We may need to track the frequency and type of interactions with others.
+For example, I might track my contact with a friend on a calendar and note whether it was an in-person meeting, a telephone call, an email, a text, or a video meeting.
+Then, based on that information, I might determine what form of contact is now appropriate.

 4. We move from previous harm or trauma by purposely engaging in the healing power of a community.
 We find others with similar experiences or the capacity to listen.
 In telling our story, we allow God to address our shame and powerlessness through others.